 Diagnostic Imaging Salary Information and Job Duties

 There are various types of imaging technologies used to diagnose ailments including MRI, X-ray, CT, ultrasound and nuclear medicine scans.
 Prospective technicians will need to complete a 1-year certificate, 2-year associate degree or 4-year bachelor's degree program.
-An average career salary in diagnostic imaging is around $60,000.

 When a patient has developed a medical issue or has suffered an internal injury, doctors often rely on medical technicians and the assistance of diagnostic imaging procedures.
 Using specialized equipment and machines, professionals take pictures of the human body to look for abnormalities that can be diagnosed and treated.
 Once the images have been clearly captured, a diagnostic imaging professional passes the photos on to a doctor who will diagnose the issue and begin treatment if necessary.